Special 26: Development

 The film takes its foundations from the robbery of 19 March 1987, when 26 people posing as CBI officials raided a jewellery store in Opera House, Bombay.

-Manoj Bajpai was signed to play the CBI officer, and Anupam Kher plays a vital role.
-Kajal Aggarwal plays a specially-written role of Ajay Singh's love interest.

 Ajay Devgn and Abhishek Bachchan were reported to have been considered for the lead role.
 It went to Akshay Kumar as he was Pandey's first choice.
-Kajal Aggarwal is playing the role of a school teacher.
+Manoj Bajpai was signed to play the CBI officer. and Anupam Kher plays a vital role.
+Kajal Aggarwal plays a specially-written role of Ajay Singh's love interest as a school teacher.
 Akshay Kumar slashed his fee by half for Special Chabbis.

 Filming

 Shooting began on 23 February 2012 in Delhi.
 The first schedule of the film was shot in Chandni Chowk, following which the unit moved to Jama Masjid.

 Music

 The soundtrack album of Special 26 was composed by noted South Indian film composer M. M. Keeravani credited as M. M. Kreem.
 Himesh Reshammiya, was roped in as the guest composer for the song "Gore Mukhde Pe Zulfen" which was written by Shabbir Ahmed, and the rest of them were penned by Irshad Kamil.
 All the songs were recorded at Prasad Film Laboratories in Hyderabad, and Silver Harmony in Mumbai.
 The music rights were acquired by T-Series and the album was released on 9 January 2013, at a promotional event held in PVR, Mumbai.
 The background score of the film is composed by Surinder Sodhi.